BenUlcoq/mates_rates/README.md

 The end date behaves in exactly the same way as the start date, but (as the name suggests) specifies the end of the rental period, not the start.

 #### returned, type: boolean
 Given that the rental transaction is not an immediate, single event trigger, there needs to be some way of specifying that the rental period has been completed successfully.
 As such, a boolean value will be set to track this status.
-Once the tool owner has indicated that the tool is returned, this value will update - allowing payment to happen using Stripe.
+Once the tool owner has indicated that the tool is returned, this value will update.

+#### delivery_fee, type: decimal
+Delivery fees are calculated using the Google Maps API.
+By passing the address of the user and the tool owner to the Routes Distance Matrix API, we can determine the distance  between them (importantly: via routes - not 'as the crow flies').
+Using the calculated distance, we multiply it by the tool's delivery price to get the delivery fee.

+#### price, type: integer
+Similarly to delivery_fee, price is dynamically calculated based on the length of a rental and the price of the tool.
+However, given that they are static values, no API calls are needed - just a bit of math.
+As tool price and number of day will both be integers, we can keep this as an integer.

+#### delivery_option, type: string
+Depending on the delivery options available for the tool, the user can choose between pickup and delivery.
+Although only two possibly options are available, this is stored as a string for easy comparison to the delivery options of the tool.

 #### tool_id, type: integer, foreign key
 Each rental must reference a tool, because if there is no Tool being referenced, there is no reason for the rental to exist.
 The `tool_id` is tracked as a foreign key with the type integer to identify which tool the rental refers to.
 The label ‘FK’ in the table represents that this is a foreign key.

 #### user_id, type: integer, foreign key
 As with the `tool_id`, each rental must belong to a user, so that the person renting the tool can be identified.
 In the same way as the `tool_id`, the `user_id` is tracked as a foreign key with the type integer, as can be seen in the ERD.
 As two separate foreign keys are referenced within the Rental table, it is technically a join table.
 However, as there is additional information that it also holds it is used slightly differently when compared to other join tables (such as RolesUsers and CategoriesTools).
 This has been identified in the ERD by using a slightly different colour to the other join tables.

 ### Role Model
 #### role_id, type: integer, primary key